-GOVT 100.
-Introduction to Research Methods in Political Science.
-Examines the foundations of scientific research methodology in political and social science.
-Designed to introduce students to the basic conceptual, observational and analytical methods of empirical research in political science and related social sciences.
-3 units.
+- 100. Introduction to Research Methods in Political Science.
+An introductory course examining the foundations of scientific research methodology in political and social science.
+The course is designed to introduce students to the basic conceptual, observational and analytical methods of empirical research in political science and related social sciences.
+3 units. - 110.

-GOVT 110.
 Political Thought I. The history of political theory, covering some important thinkers and topics during the Ancient, Medieval and Early Modern periods.
-3 units.
+3 units. - 111.

-GOVT 111.
 Political Thought II.
 The history of political theory, covering some important thinkers and topics from the Early Modern period to the early 20th century.
 3 units.